frankyeh/UNet-Studio-Website/doc/gui_t1.md

 1. **Create SRC files** for each of the scans (see instruction on the top of this page)
 2. **Create a common image space:** Find the SRC file that has the best quality (see [visual troubleshooting](https://dsi-studio.labsolver.org/doc/gui_t2.html)), and save the sum of DWI as a NIFTI file using [**File**][**Save DWI Sum...**].
 Before svaing, you may opt to apply [**Edit**][**Crop background volume**] to reduce image volume.
 The DWI sum can be interpolated to a higher resolution using [**Tools**][**O1: View Image**][**Edit**][**Make Isotropic**].

 3. **Align SRC to the common space**: Open first SRC file using [**Step T2: Reconstruction**] and rotate the volume to a the "DWI sum" using the top menu item [**Edit**][**Resample to T1w/T2w...**].
 Specify the NIFTI files for the DWI sum.
 DSI Studio will show a manual registration interface allowing you to rerun registration or adjust registration.
 Click ok once the alignment is good.
 Export the rotated volume using the top menu [**File**][**Save 4D nifti**].
 DSI Studio will save the resampled NIFTI file as well as rotated bvec and bval.

-4. Repeat step 3 for each SRC file, or you may use the following command can proceed multiple SRC files and saved as NIFTI files:
+Repeat this step to output NIFTI file for each SRC file.
+You may use the following command can proceed multiple SRC files and saved as NIFTI files:
 ```
 dsi_studio --action=rec --source=*.src.gz --rotate_to=dwi_sum.nii.gz --save_nii=*_aligned.nii.gz
 ```

-5. **Merge all scans**: In DSI Studio main window.
+4. **Merge all scans**: In DSI Studio main window.
 Click [**Step T1: Open source images**] and open all resampled NIFTI files and create a joint SRC file.

-You may also use the command line to merge the NIFTI file into a new SRC
+You may also use the command line to merge the NIFTI file into a new SRC:
 ```
 dsi_studio --action=src --source=scan1.nii.gz --other_source=scan2.nii.gz,scan2.nii.gz,scan3.nii.gz --output=combined.src.gz
 ```